alangordon258/SelfDrivingCar-Term1-Proj2/README.md

 Here is a link to my [project code](https://github.com/alangordon258/SelfDrivingCar-Term1-Proj2/blob/master/Traffic_Sign_Classifier.ipynb) .
 As you can see I achieved an accuracy of 96.9% on the test data set and 100% (8/8) on an additional 8 images that I found on the Internet.

 ## 1. Data Set Summary & Exploration
 I used the numpy and pandas libraries to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of the training set is 34799
 * The size of the validation set is 4410
-* The size of test set is 12630
+* The size of the test set is 12630
 * The shape of a traffic sign image is (32,32,3)
 * The number of unique classes/labels in the data set is 43